hbctraining/main/table_of_training_README.md

 ## Introduction to high-throughput sequeuncing (HTS) data analysis series:

 This series of workshops is divided into 2 categories, [Basic Data Skills](#basic-data-skills) and [Advanced Topics](#advanced-topics).
 The Basic workshops serve as the foundation that participants can build upon in the Advanced workshops and we will be offering these as pairs with the appropriate basic workshop preceding an advanced one.
-Please see below for a description of workshops under each of these teo categories.
+Please see below for a description of workshops under each of these two categories.

 ### Basic Data Skills: